How Decision Trees Choose the Best Split (with Examples)

 At every node, a set of possible split points is identified for every predictor variable.
 The algorithm calculates the improvement in purity of the data that would be created by each split point of each variable.
 The split with the greatest improvement is chosen to partition the data and create child nodes.

-The set of split points considered for any variable depends upon whether the variable is numeric or categorical.
+The set of split points considered for any variable depends on whether the variable is numeric or categorical.
 The values of the variable taken by the cases at that node also play a role.

 When a predictor is numeric, if all values are unique, there are n – 1 split points for n data points.
 Because this may be a large number, it is common to consider only split points at certain percentiles of the distribution of values.
 For example, we may consider every tenth percentile (that is, 10%, 20%, 30%, etc).